A Discrete Variational Derivation of Accelerated Methods in Optimization: Simulations

 corresponds to the choice exponents

-We note here two points.
-First, this choice, although similar to \eqref{eq:exps-nesterov-nonideal}, does indeed satisfy the ideal conditions.
-Second, and more notably, the Euler-Lagrange equation \eqref{eq:EL-constant} are autonomous since we are introducing a linear damping term in the equation.
+We note here three points.
+First, it is the unique choice for \(a(t)=b(t)=e^{\lambda t}\) that satisfies the ideal scaling conditions.
+Second, in principle this choice gives a theoretical convergence rate of \(\calO(1)\), fortunately it can be reduced down to \(o(1)\) \citep[, Th.
+2.5]{Attouch21}.
+Third and more notably, although the Lagrangian \eqref{eq:clag-constant} is explicitly time-dependent, the Euler-Lagrange equation \eqref{eq:EL-constant} is autonomous and it introduces a linear time-independent damping term in the equation.